SyncProxy/syncproxy-quickstart/README.md

 ## Combined sync profiles
 Since a user may belong to several groups, its filters from within each group will combine the same way as they combine within one group.
 That means that the user will receive the LOGICAL OR combination of filters of each groups he belongs to.
-To memorize what happends when combining sync filters or sync profiles, simply think of it the intuitive way: if a user is granted the right to receive some data in a context, he or she will receive all data combined by the best rights he/she has been granted in different groups.
-That means: all data.
+To summarize what happens when combining sync filters or sync profiles, simply think of it the intuitive way: if a user is granted the right to receive some data in a context, he or she will receive all data combined by the best rights he/she has been granted in different groups.
-> **Important: when no filter is defined on a table, all its data are sent during synchronizations.**
+> **Important: when no filter is defined on a table, all data from this table are sent during synchronizations.**

 ## Links